Plain English Breakdown

 - Requires the California Health and Human Services Agency to conduct a feasibility study about starting a permanent disability certification program upon appropriation.

-- Includes in the study an analysis of challenges and opportunities for the new program, including technological limitations and compatibility with existing programs.
+- Includes an analysis of challenges and opportunities for the program in the study.

-- Recommends consulting with local stakeholders during the study process as specified by the bill.
+- Recommends consulting with local stakeholders during the study process.

 - Requires the agency to submit a report on the findings by July 1, 2028.